vhborges/politician-rating/README.md

 # Politician-rating
 A CLI-based application aiming to satisfy a personal need to register, rate and later visualize all the politicians' relevant actions, as to guide my vote decisions.
-The app currently allows inserting new politicians, add ratings to existing ones (that increase or decrease their rating points), updating/deleting politicians and supports various search options.
+The app currently allows inserting new politicians, add ratings to existing ones (that increase or decrease their rating points), updating/deleting politicians and also supports various search options.
 ## Build dependencies
 - GNU Make
 - g++ with C++17 support